johann-solo/oliveandmango.github.io/site/content/blog/2018-11-14-stuffed-acorn-squash-with-bacon-and-kale-bread-pudding.md

 </br>
 </br>

-This is a sponsored post for _Club House’s_.
+This is a sponsored post for _Club House_.
 All thoughts and views are my own.
 </br>
 </br>
 ![Stuffed Acorn Squash With Bacon And Kale Bread Pudding](/images/uploads/2018_11_14_stuffed_acorn_squash_with_bacon_and_kale_bread_pudding_13.jpg)